nicoh88/homebridge-neato/README.md

 * Fixed cleaning with / without nogoLines

 ### 0.3.2
-* Added support for spot cleaning
+* Added support for spot cleaning with repeat (2x) and 4x4 mode [#3](https://github.com/nicoh88/homebridge-vorwerk/issues/3)
+  * repeat and 4x4 mode are not persistent, after a reboot of homebridge set it to off/false - use it for spot cleaning in compination with homekit scenes or automations